The Questions We Get Asked Most

-- Unit of Measurement : The most common way to measure an established Wire Basket deciduous tree is by the caliper, which is the diameter of the trunk measured 6 inches above the flare of the tree.
-Calipers are may be expressed in inches or millimetres.
+1. Unit of measurement : The most common way to measure a wire basket deciduous tree is by the caliper, which is the diameter of the trunk measured 6 inches above the base of the tree.
+The caliper of the tree may be expressed in inches or millimetres.

-- Measuring Tool : A tree caliper is a special tool (caliper) used to measure the caliper (diameter) of a tree’s trunk.
+2. Measuring tool : A tree caliper is a special tool (caliper) used to measure the caliper (diameter) of a tree’s trunk.

 Caliper measurements are typically used to identify the size requirements of a deciduous tree for a landscaping plan or architectural guidelines for new builds.
 Evergreens are measured by height.